Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 Dedication of the Jewish Center and presenting of plaques.

-Senior Thursday Lunch Bunch begins, First Apples and Honey and Lots, Lots More held.
-Singles Group became part of JCC.
+Senior Thursday Lunch Bunch begins, first Apples and Honey and Lots, Lots More held, singles group becomes part of JCC.

 Organization of Black/Jewish Coalition.

-Opened Infant/Toddler room.
-Began lease arrangement with Temple Beth Emeth.
+Infant/Toddler room opens.
+Begin lease arrangement with Temple Beth Emeth.